 When the to-do list is long, these favor doing over thinking about doing.
 They earn their place by being blunt.

-4. "Success is to wake up each morning and consciously decide that today will be the best day of your life." — Ken Poirot
+- "Success is to wake up each morning and consciously decide that today will be the best day of your life." — commonly attributed to Ken Poirot

 The Jordan quote is the verified standout here.
 The full version is the script of Nike's 1997 "Failure" ad, and the point is sharper than the highlight reel suggests: the misses are not the opposite of the success, they are the price of it.
 Good fuel for a Monday where the week has already gone sideways once.

-That Gandhi line travels online as "what you do today," but the wording tied to him is "what you do in the present," so that is the version printed here.
 The Hillel quote is the oldest in the whole post.
 It comes from the Ethics of the Fathers, where the full saying runs, "If I am not for myself, who will be for me?
 And if not now, when?"
+On a Monday, that last clause is the whole argument for starting today.

 Funny Monday quotes to lighten the mood